jweber/WcfClientProxyGenerator/README.md

 Installation
 ------------

-    Install-Package WcfClientProxyGenerator
+    NuGet> Install-Package WcfClientProxyGenerator

 Configuration
 -------------
 When calling the `WcfClientProxy.Create<TServiceInterface>()` method, a configuration Action is used to setup the proxy.
 The following configuration options are available at the proxy creation time:

-If no congigurator is given, then a `client` configuration section with the full name of the service interface type is looked for.
+If no configurator is given, then a `client` configuration section with the full name of the service interface type is looked for.
 If no `client` configuration section is present, an `InvalidOperationException` is thrown.

 #### SetEndpoint(string endpointConfigurationName)
 Configures the proxy to communicate with the endpoint as configured in the _app.config_ or _web.config_ `<system.serviceModel><client>` section.
 The `endpointConfigurationName` value needs to match the _name_ attribute value of the `<endpoint/>`.